pulsipher/pulsipher.github.io/_posts/2023-9-8-openings.md

 - Proficiency with computer programming (e.g., python, Julia)
 - Excellent technical writing ability

+Please note that the primary focus of our research group is NOT machine learning, but rather on applied constrained optimization (i.e., decision-making) techniques which can leverage data-driven models to improve our modeling capabilities for real-world systems.

 To apply, please email [pulsipher@uwaterloo.ca](mailto:pulsipher@uwaterloo.ca) with the following information/format:
 - Subject line: "Student Application for MASc/PhD Position" (selecting MASc or PhD as appropriate)
-- Email body: *Briefly* introduce yourself and summarize why you would like to join my group
+- Email body: **Briefly** introduce yourself and summarize why you would like to join my group
-- Attachments: CV/resume, academic transcript(s), a technical writing sample (e.g., an article or report) if available
+- Attachments: CV/resume, academic transcript for each degree held, a technical writing sample (e.g., an article or report) if available

 **Before applying make sure you meet the [minimum requirements](https://uwaterloo.ca/chemical-engineering/future-graduate-students).** Applications will be reviewed on a rolling basis. **Incomplete applications will not be considered.** Every application will be carefully reviewed, please do not send multiple emails.
 You may not receive a response immediately, but rest assured every application will be reviewed.